Are Pit Bulls Aggressive? This and Other Pit Bull Myths—Debunked · Kinship

 These sweet pups need advocates, this National Pit Bull Awareness Month, and always.

-But because there clearly aren’t enough people who know this about Pitties, it’s time to get the word out.
-This National Pit Bull Awareness Month, we decided to put on our MythBusters caps (read: stylish berets) on.
-We consulted some experts to debunk the most common misconceptions about Pit Bulls in hopes that everyone will finally understand just how magical these pups are.
+It’s National Pit Bull Awareness Month, which means it’s the perfect time to get the word out about what Pitties are really like.
+We talked to the experts to debunk the most common misconceptions about Pit Bulls in hopes that everyone will finally understand just how magical these pups are.

 Myth #1: Pit Bulls are a purebred breed.

-Given all the stereotypes and generalizations about their behavior, there’s a bit of irony in the fact that Pit Bulls are not even a purebred breed.
+Given all the generalizations and stereotypes about their behavior, it’s a bit ironic that Pit Bulls aren’t even a purebred breed.
 Instead, they are more of a breed type with various specific breeds falling under the term’s umbrella.
 It’s for this reason that Pit Bulls are not recognized by the American Kennel Club.
 Because of the unofficial nature of this title, classification can be a bit muddy, but generally, Pitties are identified by their muscular builds, blocky heads, and shorter snouts.
-Of course, classifying a dog by their appearance can create a hell of a lot of issues for how they’re perceived and, crucially, how they’re regulated in certain aspects.
+Of course, classifying a dog by their appearance can create a lot of issues around how they’re perceived and, crucially, how they’re regulated in certain aspects.

 It also doesn’t help that these appearances apply to a number of breeds and breed types.
 But the five purebred breeds that commonly fall under the Pit Bull designation are American Pit Bull Terriers, American Staffordshire Terriers, Staffordshire Bull Terriers, American Bulldogs, and American Bullies.
 This is something that makes their natural behaviors hard to pinpoint or define accurately.